iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 ## I get a long Error Code
 This will be patched in the v2.4.2 but for the completenes here they are.
 Thoose Error Codes are not documented yet but I've patched the known ones which are:
-`2157510681` Task doesn't exists
-`2157510663` already installed
-`2157510677` it seems to be installed already (duplicate?)
-`2157510789` not enough storage
+`2157510681` Task doesn't exists -> RPI can't find any task associated with the id `2157510663` already installed  -> delete the app `2157510677` it seems to be installed already (duplicate?)  -> delte old app chunks `2157510789` not enough storage
+`2157510920` not known yet

 ## unable to set up prerequisites for package
-This error is not documented, too.
-I have no clue yet what causes this error.
+Thanks to marcussacana we could debug this error down.
-But the error is the explicit error message from the Remote Package Installer,
+This error will be responded from the Remote Package Installer when there is
-so this is not an issue with the app.
+a HTTP Protocoll error on the serving point.
+In case of the RPS v2, just in case
+it will accour, just restart the server in another Port.

+If you get the error message from any other package sender, this is due the lack of missing multipart stream support.

 ## My RPI crashes on console
 This happend to a couple of users when we try to hit to hard on the RPI.